-1. Disconnect the antenna cable from the AirPort Extreme card connector and remove the two T6 screws securing the card to the logic board.
+1. Disconnect the two antenna cables from the AirPort Extreme card.

+2. Remove the two T6 screws from the AirPort Extreme card.

-2. The card will spring up when the screws are removed.
-Grab the card from the connector end, pull the card from its socket on the logic board.
+3. The card will spring up when the screws are removed.
+Grab the card from the connector end and pull the card from the socket on the logic board.